 Round numbers often represent support and resistance levels.
 It is where buying and selling typically increase.
 Notice Bitcoin at $10K, $20K, … (see blog article here).
 The tendency to look for round numbers is part of human psychology.
 It is the same reason why retailers use prices like $19.95 rather than $20.
 People subconsciously associate with the 19 rather than 20.

-How to find Support and Resistance?
+How to find Support and Resistance in crypto?

 Finding these key level can be tricky.
 Generally, support area forms around the previous price lows, while resistance area forms around the previous price highs.